Resistance at Cafè Voltaire

-Resistance was the name of a poetry reading held at Cafè Voltaire at Books & Co in Prince George on Thursday, February 17th 2017.
+The theme of the Wordplay event at Café Voltaire Thursday, February 17th 2017, was 'Resistance.'
 About 25 attended the literary reading emceed by published poet Kara-lee MacDonald.

 MacDonald started off the evening with her poem "Interview," from her Caitlin Press poetry collection, Eating Matters.
 The book is a semi-autographical narrative about how she overcomes anorexia and bulimia and the poem from which she read is not titled in the book.

 It has been suggested that her book might be helpful to some who would like to overcome the disorder.